Analysis of Light Neutrino Exchange and Short-Range Mechanisms in $0\nu\beta\beta$ Decay: Short-range LNV Operators and Neutrino Mass Models

 The minimal Left-Right symmetric model (LRSM) is based on the extended gauge symmetry $SU(3)_C \times SU(2)_L \times SU(2)_R \times U(1)_{B-L}$ \cite{Pati:1974yy, Mohapatra:1974gc, Senjanovic:1975rk}.
 It has a rich neutrino and $0\nu\beta\beta$ decay phenomenology as it naturally contains right-handed Majorana neutrinos $N_i$ ($i=1,2,3$) that are charged under the $SU(2)_R$ part of the gauge group, forming a doublet together with the right-handed leptons.
 This gives rise to right-handed charged currents,

 mediated by a right-handed $W_R$ boson with the gauge coupling strength $g_R$ of the $SU(2)_R$ group.
-The angle $\theta_C^R$ and the mixing matrix $U^R$ are the right-handed equivalents of the Cabibbo angle and the PMNS matrix.
-The LRSM gauge group is understood to be spontaneously broken to the SM at a high scale giving masses to the right-handed $W_R$ boson and neutrinos $N_i$.
+The angle $\theta_C^R$ and the mixing matrix $U^R$ are the right-handed equivalents of the Cabibbo angle and the Pontecorvo–Maki–Nakagawa–Sakata matrix, respectively.
+The LRSM gauge group is understood to be spontaneously broken to that of the SM at a high scale giving masses to the right-handed $W_R$ boson and neutrinos $N_i$.
 In turn, the active SM neutrino acquire masses via mixing with the heavy neutrinos (Seesaw type I) as well as via the VEV of an electroweak triplet Higgs scalar present in the model (Seesaw type II).